 Go forth and use buster on AWS.

-Update: One thing that I did discover missing and/or wrong on the cloud configuration that I got was the list of apt sources.
+Update: One thing that I did discover to be missing and/or wrong on the cloud configuration that I got was the list of apt sources.
 I had change the apt source lists like this: